 As you develop your freediving skills, dive deeper, and become more comfortable under water, you also tend to travel to new freediving locations and stick with deeper buddies.
 This means more fun.
 But the greater the depth and the more adventurous you become, the greater the responsibility and the more you’re exposed to emergencies.
 This is why senior freediving certifications usually require a relevant First Aid certificate.
-Read the article for useful tips on how to take the most out of your First Aid training and enjoy it.
+Read the article to learn about first aid and why it is important and get useful tips on how to take the most out of your First Aid training and enjoy it.

 1. It’s not a formality

 You might never face any emergencies during freediving, and we hope you never will.
 But emergencies are called that because they emerge unexpectedly.
 No one ever plans to get injured.
 And we believe it’s better to spend a little bit of effort now to be able to help yourself and other people avoid a serious problem later.
-Of course, a one- or two-day First Aid course won’t make you a medical professional.
-But you’ll know what to do in a dangerous situation and what not to do to prevent it from getting worse, which is equally important.
+Of course, a one- or two-day First Aid course won’t turn you into House MD.
+If you wonder what the purposes of first aid are, it’s to teach you what to do in a dangerous situation and what not to do to prevent it from getting worse, which is equally important.
 More often than not your task consists of fending off incompetent help.
-The knowledge you gain at such a course will benefit you, your training buddies, and everyone around, including your friends and family.
-After all, these skills are universal and can be applied in any non-freediving context as well.
+What you learn on a first aid course will benefit you, the buddies you train with, and everyone around, including your friends and family.
+One of the many advantages of first aid is that the skills are universal.
+You can apply them in any non-freediving context as well.

 2. A reputable provider is paramount

-We recommend choosing famous large international organizations for your First Aid training.
+We recommend choosing famous large international organizations with a relevant license.
 First, they teach up-to-date techniques that correspond to international standards.
 Second, an internationally recognized certificate will be accepted anywhere in the world.
 There are a few well-know providers for such courses.
 Here at Freedive Nusa, we offer a one-day course called React Right.
 PADI dive centers usually offer Emergency First Response courses.
 PFI centers offer ERDI courses.
 There are no essential differences in programs between the agencies.
-The courses require no special preparation and are available to anyone, including non-divers.
+The basic courses require no special preparation and are available to anyone, including non-divers.
 They cover standard life-threatening situations and common cases.
 The International Red Cross Movement, one of the most famous humanitarian network with a 150-year history, provides First Aid courses all over the world in multiple languages.
 If you want to learn specific skills, AIDA has recently launched a Freediving Emergency Medical Responder course tailored specially for freedivers.

 3. Some things are better offline